Cray-HPE/docs-csm/103-NCN-NETWORKING.md

 # Vendor and Bus ID Identification

-The initial boot of an NCN sets interface udev rules since it has no discovery methood yet.
+The initial boot of an NCN sets interface udev rules since it has no discovery method yet.

 The information needed is:
 - PCI **Vendor** IDs for devices/cards to be used on the Management network.